anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Adjust image

 Adjusting image brightness, contrast and gamma are often used operations for image editing before publishing.
-Pictures may looks pale or different areas of the image could be too darken or too lighten without properly adjusted these parameters.
-These image defects leads to picture details loss and general effect of a website with such images will be weak.
-You can perform brightness, contrast or gamma correction by passing appropriate parameter to the image library method.
+Pictures may look pale or different areas of the image could be too darkened or too lighten without properly adjusting these parameters.
+These image defects lead to picture details loss and the general effect of a website with such images will be weak.
+You can perform brightness, contrast or gamma correction by passing appropriate parameters to the image library method.

 C# code examples:

 [adjust-jpeg](https://products.aspose.com/imaging/net/adjust/jpeg/)